BlockchainCommons/BCSwiftSecureComponents/Docs/6-EXAMPLES.md

 XCTAssertEqual(danSeed.name, recoveredSeed.name)
 XCTAssertEqual(danSeed.note, recoveredSeed.note)

-// Attempting to recover with only one of the containers won't work.
+// Attempting to recover with only one of the envelopes won't work.
-XCTAssertThrowsError(try Envelope(shares: [bobContainer]))
+XCTAssertThrowsError(try Envelope(shares: [bobEnvelope]))
 ```

 ### Envelope Notation